aardon0466/Portfolio/README.md

 <b>Fall 2024 Florida Polytechnic Game Expo</b>

-I helped to design and develop a first person shooter/platformer for the Florida Polytechnic Game Expo.
-My contributions include (but are not limited to) modelling one enemy and rigging and animating two.
+I helped to design and develop the third place winner (a first person shooter/platformer) for the Fall Florida Polytechnic Game Expo.
+My contributions include (but are not limited to) modelling an enemy and rigging and animating two.

 Here is the link to the itch.io page for the game: [https://space-r4v3n.itch.io/elemental-isles](https://space-r4v3n.itch.io/elemental-isles)